+A total of four fish species were recorded in Lough Anure in August 2020.
 Brown trout was the dominant species in terms of abundance (CPUE) and biomass (BPUE) captured in the survey gill nets.

-The mean brown trout CPUE was significantly higher in 2015 than in 2009 and the mean brown trout BPUE was also significantly higher in 2015 than in 2009 and 2012.
-Brown trout ranged in age from 1+ to 6+, indicating reproductive success in six of the previous seven years.
-The dominant age class was 3+.
-Length at age analyses revealed that brown trout in the lake exhibit a very slow rate of growth according to the classification scheme of Kennedy and Fitzmaurice (1971).
+Both CPUE and BPUE for brown trout have remained relatively stable during recent surveys.
+Brown trout ranged in age from 0+ to 4+, indicating reproductive success in the previous five years.
+The dominant age class was 2+.
+Length at age analyses revealed that brown trout in the lake exhibit a slow rate of growth according to the classification scheme of Kennedy and Fitzmaurice (1971).

 Classification and assigning lakes with an ecological status is a critical part of the WFD monitoring programme.
-It allows River Basin District managers to identify and prioritise lakes that currently fall short of the minimum "Good Ecological Status" that is required by 2015 if Ireland is not to incur penalties.
+It allows River Basin District managers to identify and prioritise lakes that currently fall short of the minimum "Good Ecological Status" that is required if Ireland is not to incur penalties.
 A multimetric fish ecological classification tool (Fish in Lakes - 'FIL') was developed for the island of Ireland (Ecoregion 17) using IFI and Agri-Food and Biosciences Institute Northern Ireland (AFBINI) data generated during the NSSHARE Fish in Lakes project (Kelly et al., 2008).
-This tool was further developed during 2010 (FIL2) in order to make it fully WFD compliant, including producing EQR values for each lake and associated confidence in classification (Kelly et al., 2012).
-Using the FIL2 classification tool, Lough Anure has been assigned an ecological status of Good based on the fish populations present in 2015.
-The ecological status assigned to the lake based on the 2006, 2009 and 2012 survey data was High.
+This tool was further developed during 2010 (FIL2) in order to make it fully WFD compliant, including producing EQR values for each lake and associated confidence in classification (Kelly et al., 2012b).

+Using the FIL2 classification tool, Lough Anure has been assigned an ecological status of Good for 2020 based on the fish populations present.
+The lake was also assigned a fish status of Good in 2015.
+In 2006, 2009 and 2012, Lough Anure was assigned a High fish status.

-In the 2010 to 2012 surveillance monitoring reporting period, the EPA assigned Lough Anure an overall ecological status of Good, based on all monitored physico-chemical and biological elements, including fish.
-This status classification will be revised during 2016.
+In the 2013 to 2018 surveillance monitoring reporting period, the EPA assigned Lough Anure an overall ecological status of Good.